Thoughts on The Beat Scene and a Ridiculous New Playlist: Micro-Chopping 104 Jammin’ Ass Instrumentals

 It took many years of evolution from humble beginnings to get to the current state of the game.
 From rap instrumentals on vinyl singles, to beat tapes traded among friends, to sharing tracks on MySpace, all the way to the current proliferation of music on Bandcamp, SoundCloud, Spotify, and other streaming platforms, it has been quite a journey.

 So if we’re experiencing an unprecedented demand for beats, just how significant is the uptick popularity?
 Here’s some random Spotify data to help demonstrate the growth of the movement.
-Though I’m going to mostly focus on Spotify, it should be noted that other important sites like Bandcamp, SoundCloud, and YouTube, are also seeing huge surges in instrumental streams.
+Though I’m going to mostly focus on Spotify, it should be noted that other important sites like Bandcamp, SoundCloud, and YouTube, are also seeing big surges in instrumental sales and streams.

 For starters, Oddisee’s “After Thoughts” — which is included on this playlist — is closing in on 11.5 million streams on Spotify.
 That puts it right behind “Nas Is Like”.
 The fact that an instrumental song with zero mainstream radio play is rivaling a well-know Nas song on Spotify is remarkable.

 Micro-Chop interviewee Elaquent has two songs with over one million streams — his song “Bucket List” is closing in on 2.5 million.
 “Nollieflip” from his most recent album Worst Case Scenario is included here.
 Recent Micro-Chop discovery eevee already has 1 million plus streams on three different songs. “mist”, which is closing in on half a million streams, is included in this playlist.